Exaii2/blender-creature-limb-drawer/README.md

 This tool only creates instanced geometry.
 Applying the modifiers of the control structure is recommended.
 You could use the skin modifier on the control structure with reduced vertices to create a base rig.

 # SUGGESTIONS AND FUTURE
-You can contact me in my discord (https://discord.gg/BJr6rT3Cer) for suggestions and troubleshooting.
+You can contact me in my discord (https://discord.gg/BJr6rT3Cer) for suggestions, troubleshooting and/or creations.

 At some point I might update this with more creature limb sets, maybe add an script to automatically set the collections via a master node.